OfficeDev/Office-Add-in-samples/Excel-custom-functions/AzureFunction/README.md

       ...
     ```
 3. In the `let url` assignment replace the localhost URL with the Azure function URL you copied from the previous exercise.
-4. Rebuild the project with `npm run build`.
-5. Start the project with `npm run start`.
+4. Run the following commands to build and start the custom function add-in on Excel on Windows.
+If the project was still running from a previous step, stop it and close Excel before restarting it.
+    ```command&nbsp;line
+    $ npm run build
+    $ npm run start
+    ```

+    -- or --

+    If you want to run the custom function add-in in Excel on the web, use the following command to start the web server.
+Then you can sideload the add-in to Excel on the web using the guidance at https://docs.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing
+    ```command&nbsp;line
+    $ npm run build
+    $ npm run start:web
+    ```
-6. Try out the custom function by entering `=CONTOSO.ADD(1,2)` into a cell.
+2. Try out the custom function by entering `=CONTOSO.ADD(1,2)` into a cell.
 The cell should call the custom function, which then calls the Azure function, and returns the result of 3.

 ## Key parts of this sample